Nataland/nataland.github.io/_posts/2018-07-04-BusinessLawChapter17.md

 - third party <--> principal <--> agent (agents speak for the principal)
 - an absolutelegal necessity: you have to have agents to represent a corporation (to sign, act, etc. on behave of it)

 ### Why is a real estate agent not an example of a true agency relationship?
+(Correct answer: 3)
 1. because the agent is paid by commission that fluctuates with the selling price
 2. because he can act for both purchaser and vendor
 3. **because the vendor accepts the offer to purchase himself** When defining agency, we have to determine whether the agent themselves have the right to form contracts